Gender representation in video games: Sexualization

 The video game heroine Lara Croft, here portrayed by Alison Carroll, is often used as an example of the sexual objectification of women in games.

 The portrayal of women in video games has been the subject of academic study and controversy since the early 1980s.
-Recurring themes in articles and discussions on the topic include the sexual objectification and sexualization of female characters, done to appeal to a presumed male audience, as well as the degree to which female characters are independent from their male counterparts within the same game.
+Recurring themes in articles and discussions on the topic include the sexual objectification and sexualization of female characters, done to appeal to a largely male audience, as well as the degree to which female characters are independent from their male counterparts within the same game.
 The sexualization of women involves the use of female bodies in a way that renders them the object of a sexual gaze or perception by others; their bodies are objectified, and they are reduced to that of a sex object.
 Research on exposure to sexualized media representations of women in television and magazines has asked whether it reduces male compassion toward women, and reduces women's perceptions of their desire and suitability for various vocations.

-There is growing awareness within the gaming industry that the sexualization of women in video games is not only morally problematic but also detrimental to business.
-Studies have shown that games that accurately represent women and other marginalized groups are more successful and have a broader appeal than those that rely on stereotypes and sexualization.